-We have audited the financial statements of MLC Global Multi Strategy UCITS Funds plc ('the Company') for the period from 1 March 2019 to 31 December 2019, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Net Assets Attributable to holders of redeemable participating shares, statement of Cash flows, schedule of investments and notes to the financial statements, including the summary of significant accounting policies set out in note 2.
-The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union as applied in accordance with the provisions of the Companies Act 2014.
+We have audited the financial statements of MLC Global Multi Strategy UCITS Funds plc ('the Company') for the year ended 31 December 2020, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Net Assets Attributable to Holders of Redeemable Participating Shares, Statement of Cash Flows, Schedule of Investments and notes to the financial statements, including the summary of significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards ('IFRS') as adopted by the European Union as applied in accordance with the provisions of the Companies Act 2014.